Counseling for Adolescents

 - Self-destructive behaviors

 - Impulse control issues

 - Antisocial behavior

 - Lack of interest in activities they once enjoyed

 - Symptoms of concern or of a possible mental health disorder

 There are a variety of other scenarios in which therapy or counseling can benefit your adolescent.
 If there is ever a doubt in your mind about the stability of your child or teen, or their ability to function in life, and you find yourself questioning if therapy or counseling can help, it’s likely that you and your child or teen could benefit from the assistance of a certified therapist.

 If you’d like to learn more about the therapy/counseling services provided by Idaho Youth Ranch, get in touch with us.
-We’d love to speak with you about your unique concerns.
+One of our adolescent counselors would love to speak with you about your unique concerns.

 What Is Family Counseling?

 Family can mean a great many things to many people.
 Whether your immediate family unit is comprised of biological parents, guardians, relatives, godparents, or adoptive parents, whomever resides with you—whom you take care of and live with—are family.